nweir127/COD3S/README.md

 ## Citation

-If you use any of this codebase in your work, please cite our paper:
+If you use any of this cod3base in your work, please cite our paper:

 ```
 @inproceedings{weir-etal-20-cod3s,